Configuration model: Self-loops, multi-edges and implications

 The algorithm described above matches any stubs with the same probability.
-The uniform distribution of the matching is an important property in terms of calculating other features of the generated networks.
-The network generation process does not exclude the event of generating a self-loop or a multi-link.
+The uniform distribution of the matching is an essential property in calculating other features of the generated networks.
+The network generation process does not exclude the development of a self-loop or a multi-link.
 If we designed the process where self-loops and multi-edges are not allowed, the matching of the stubs would not follow a uniform distribution.

 The expected total number of multi-links in a configuration model network would be:

 where $\langle {k^n} \rangle$ is the n-th moment of the degree distribution.
 Therefore, the average number of self-loops and multi-links is a constant for some large networks, and the density of self-loops and multi-links, meaning the number per node, goes to zero as $N\rightarrow\infty$ as long as $\langle {k^2} \rangle$ is constant and finite.
 For some power-law degree distributions where the second moment diverges, density of multi-links may not vanish or may do so more slowly than ${N}^{-1}$.

 A further consequence of self-loops and multi-edges is that not all possible networks are generated with the same probability.
 In general, all possible realizations can be generated by permuting the stubs of all vertices in every possible way.
 The number of permutation of the stubs of node $i$ is $k_i!$, so the number of realizations of a degree sequence is $N\{k_i\} = \prod_i k_i !$.
 This would mean that each realization occurs with the same probability.
 However, self-loops and multi-edges can change the number of realizations, since permuting self-edges can result an unchanged realization.
 Given that the number of self-loops and multi-links vanishes as $N\rightarrow\infty$, the variation in probabilities of different realization will be small but present.